Slow travel through the country of red roofs

 While travelling, the food of the country is integral to the experience for me.Hence, important for me to eat like the locals!
 Portugal is a meat lover’s paradise, the smells and tastes all much lighter and juicier than India.
-In Portugal it is more about the cuts of meat or fish than the spice, it is about the taste sneaking up on you rather than something you cannot miss- in one word ‘understated’ a trait that I would think is wholly European.
+In Portugal it is more about the cuts of meat or fish than the spice.
+It is about the taste sneaking up on you rather than something you cannot miss- in one word ‘understated’ a trait that I think is wholly European.

 For my first dinner in Portugal I tried ‘Beef Bitoque’.
 The dish consists of rice, veggies and potatoes with a nice beef steak at the bottom, commonly eaten by the locals.
 The Portuguese eat veggies and potatoes with everything.
-As we went through our culinary journey we had ‘Becalhau’ or the salty codfish which is the national fish of Portugal, an acquired taste (I didn’t acquire it!).
+As we went through our culinary journey we had ‘Bacalhau’ or the salty codfish which is the national fish of Portugal, an acquired taste (I didn’t acquire it!).
 I tasted the Alheira which is a type of Portuguese sausage, made with meats other than pork usually veal, duck, chicken, quail or rabbit and bread.

 I also tried the Fibras do porco or Pork fillet again accompanied with rice, veggies and potatoes.
-Not to forget the beef burger buns or Beefana to eat on the go.
+Not to forget the beef burger buns to eat on the go.
 They were so good and as cheap as two Euros.
 An equivalent back home, would be Frankie’s but of course sans the masala.
 These burgers are smaller and the bread is like our local ‘pav’.
 The cool part I discovered, you will find guys selling them late at night, in the party district, once the pubs close down and people are heading back home.
 It definitely makes a perfect midnight snack!

 One day when the students were exploring on their own and we were feeling quite rich, we tried the most delicious Carne de Porco à Alentejana.
-We ate this at a beautiful outdoor café in downtown Lisbon that had views of the entire city.
+We ate this at a beautiful outdoor café in downtown Lisbon that had views of the city.
 Literally translated the dish is Pork with Clams Alentejo Style (this means coming from the Alentejo region).
 I could never think of that combination.
 But it certainly does work!
-Lightly flavoured but succulent pork, with fresh clams that seemed to be just picked.
-This was definitely a meal highlight.
+Lightly flavoured but succulent pork, with fresh clams that seemed to be just picked, this was definitely a meal highlight.

-And of course you cannot leave without tasting the Chorizo Assado, cannot to be missed, when in Portugal!
-The Pork sausage is cooked with spirit, hence it comes to your table with the flames rising up, from it.
-This gives it a smokey effect, definitely improving the taste.
+And of course you cannot leave without tasting the Chorizo Assado, not to be missed, when in Portugal!
+The Pork sausage is cooked with spirit, and comes to your table with the flames rising up.
+This gives it a smokey effect, definitely improving the flavour.
 Peppery and flavoursome, we ate it at an outdoor garden area, at the LX factory accompanied by Portuguese beer, which was indeed a fitting end to my sojourn through the country.
 I am certain that anyone who wants an authentic dining experience in Portugal can start with these dishes.
 I hope I get to go back some day to explore some more.
 Viva Portugal!